Nuatu/address-book-extension/readme.md

-Epicodus OO lesson, week 2 assignment 1.

-Take input and display it with jquery.
+7/15/14

-Takes firstname, last name, and address and loads them into an object which is displayed on the DOM.
+Takes firstname, last name, phone number, email, and one or more addresses and loads them into an object which is displayed on the DOM.